ballerina-platform/ballerina-distribution/examples/http-path-param/http_path_param.md

 # Path parameter

-HTTP module provides first class support for specifying `Path parameters` in the resource path along with the type.
+The `http` module provides first-class support for specifying `Path parameters` in the resource path along with the type.
-The supported types are string, int, float, boolean, and decimal (e.g., path/[string foo]).
+The supported types are string, int, float, boolean, and decimal (e.g., `path/[string foo]`).

 For more information on the underlying module, see the [HTTP module](https://docs.central.ballerina.io/ballerina/http/latest/).